 The body type of the F4 Savannah cat will also be similar to that of the F3.
 Some will be extremely types, while others within the same litter will lean more towards that of the domestic cat, being a little shorter-legged, rounder faced, and thicker middle.

 Unfortunately, it is difficult to gauge an individual’s body type until they are 8-10 weeks of age and a lot of kittens are already spoken for by this age.
 In general, many of the F4 Savannah cats will give up the overall substance, appearing frailer and more refined.
 Some may consider this type, but the Serval is not a frail featured cat.

 What is the Personality of an F4 Savannah Cat Like?

-The personality on the F4 Savannah cat is excellent.
-Very outgoing, interactive and adaptable.
+The personality of the F4 Savannah cat is excellent.
+Very outgoing, interactive, and adaptable.
 However, they are not any more social than the F3’s, yet do give some up in terms of size and look.
 Hence the reason the F3’s are considered the sweet spot.
-In regard to the percentage of wild blood, F4 Savannah cats will range from 6.25% to about 14%.
+Regarding the percentage of wild blood, F4 Savannah cats will range from 6.25% to about 14%.

 Breeding for F4 litters is necessary to get to the fifth generation where there are fertile males.
 Some F4 males are fertile but very few.

 Since acceptance into championship status with TICA (The International Cat Association), the Savannahs have to be at least four generations removed from the Serval and have the registration code of SBT (Stud Book Traditional).

 This means that the individual is the third generation of only Savannahs in the pedigree.

 Once the kitten is ready to be transported to its new home, the breeder will arrange for shipping or delivery.

 This process may vary depending on your location and the breeder’s policies.
 It is important to ensure that the transportation method is safe and comfortable for the kitten.